ldbc/ldbc_snb_interactive_v1_impls/README.md

    driver/benchmark.sh
    ```

-:warning: *Note that if the default workload contains updates which are persisten in the database.
+:warning: *Note that if the default workload contains updates which are persisted in the database.
 Therefore, the database needs to be re-loaded between steps – otherwise repeated updates would insert duplicate entries.*

 For more details, on validating and benchmarking, visit the [driver wiki](https://github.com/ldbc/ldbc_snb_driver/wiki).